 Even if you're not on a budget, this is one spicy Asian noodle dish that packs a powerful flavor punch you will LOVE!

-My family doesn’t like things super spicy.
-This recipe makes the dish about MEDIUM SPICY.
-It has heat, but doesn’t burn your tongue.
+My family doesn't like things super spicy.
+This recipe makes the dish what I would consider MEDIUM SPICY.
+It has heat, but doesn't burn your tongue.

-If you are someone who LOVES wicked hot, super spicy Asian food, then go ahead and add a tablespoon more of the chili garlic sauce.
-Or add two tablespoons if you are REALLY a spice lover!
+If you are someone who LOVES wicked hot, super spicy Asian food, then go ahead and add more of the chili garlic sauce.

-If you want it MILD: reduce the chili garlic sauce further.
+How to make this dish MILD: reduce the chili garlic sauce further.
 Start with maybe one teaspoon of the chili garlic sauce.
+That's enough to still add flavor, without the heat.
 Then add a teaspoon of the soy sauce or coconut aminos to balance the flavor.
 Season and adjust to taste, as needed.